Description: Bluehost is one of the most established and well-known hosting brands on the internet. It’s a brand owned by Newfold Digital.

 Hosting Account Add-ons & Extras

 Bluehost does provide a lot of add-ons and Extras to all their products – from basic things like SSLs and Google Ad credits to advanced features like Cloudflare integration.

 Now, I wouldn’t suggest choosing Bluehost just for these add-ons or extras themselves, but they do bring them up to par and even push them up beyond many low-cost competitors.

 Hosting Product Suite & Expertise

-Additionally, they provide slightly customized hosting for website owners who run WordPress and WooCommerce together or even customers who running WordPress site and need help with specialized things (like increasing speed or security on their WordPress website).
+Additionally, they provide slightly customized hosting for website owners who run WordPress and WooCommerce together or even customers who running WordPress sites and need help with specialized things (like increasing speed or security on their WordPress website).

 Like account addons and extras, these are not necessarily reasons to choose Bluehost, but they do separate them from their very low-cost competitors and allow you to stay and grow with a single hosting company (as in the case of my client).